-HAT IS FINANCIAL AID?
+WHAT IS FINANCIAL AID?
 Financial aid is any grant, scholarship, loan, or work-study award offered to help you meet educationally related expenses.
-Such aid is usually provided by or through the school, federal and state agencies, foundations or corporations and other entities.
+Such aid is usually provided by or through the school, federal and state agencies, foundations or corporations, etc.

-Scholarships are generally regarded as "gift" assistance and need not be repaid.
+Grants/Scholarships are generally regarded as "gift" assistance and need not be repaid.

-Loans are borrowed monies, offered at various interest rates, which are repaid over an extended period after you graduate or leave the institution.
+Loans are borrowed money, offered at various interest rates, which are repaid over an extended period after you graduate or leave the institution.

-The primary responsibility to pay for medical school rests with you and your family, to the extent that you are determined able to do so.
-While we will do everything possible to assist, the school should be expected to assist only when you and your family are unable to meet the full cost of attendance.
-Since we have a finite amount of need-based school funds, some students may need to borrow.
+The primary responsibility to pay for dental school rests with you and your family, to the extent that you are determined able to do so.
+While we will do everything possible to assist, the school should be expected to assist only when your family is unable to meet the full cost of attendance.
+Since we have very limited need-based funds available for loans, grants, and scholarships, if you need financial aid, you may have to finance most of your dental education with student loans.